 Not only is this presenter the worst experience, but many of us fear BEING this presenter.
 We know how WE feel in the audience.
 But, we don’t really have much of an idea how to make it better.
 We feel like we would probably die out there!

-But, even though the fear exists, it really is not as difficult as it might seem to create connection.
-You do some of the same things you might do in a face to face conversation.
+But, even though the fear exists, it really is not as difficult as it might seem to create a connection.
+You do some of the same things you might do in a face-to-face conversation.

 Here are 10 ideas:

 1. Move — Don’t be tethered to a podium or lectern if you can.
 Now, I don’t mean you should zig-zag all over the room or stage.
 But, get closer to people at different points during the presentation.
 This creates a natural body energy connection.
 It also allows them to see you better.
 It’s true.
 Get a wireless microphone every time you can.

 2. Include the audience — When you continuously use the words ‘I’ and ‘me’ throughout your presentation, you’re just talking about yourself.
 And, you may end up talking TO yourself.
 So, as much as possible, use ‘you’ and ‘we’.
 Include them in the process because they’re certainly aware of the problem.
 Don’t BLAME them.
 But, include them in the energy of progress.